Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Introduction

 \section{Introduction}

-A \emph{signed graph} is a graph where every edge either has a positive or a negative label.
+A signed graph is a graph where every edge has a positive or negative label.
 Such graphs model a variety of different scientific phenomena.
+For example, they model the ground-state energy of Ising models in physics \cite{kasteleyn1963dimer}.
+Other natural applications are community detection in complex networks \cite{traag2009community}, or in opinion dynamics, when the beliefs of individuals are influenced based on negative or positive interactions \cite{shi2016evolution}.

-In physics, they are used to model the ground-state energy of Ising models \cite{kasteleyn1963dimer}.
-In social networks interactions between individuals can often be categorized into two categories: trust versus distrust, friendly or antagonistic, etc. Several authors have used signed graphs to find polarized communities in these networks \cite{Bonchi,nipsruochun}.
-An important aspect in the edge formation of social networks is the sign of triangles.
-According to structural balance theory from social psychology \cite{Cartwright1956StructuralBA}, triangles with either one or three positive edges are more plausible, and this prevalence has been observed in real-life social networks \cite{LeskovecSigned,TangSurvey}.
-Many methods for link and sign prediction try to capitalize on this.
-The survey of \cite{TangSurvey} lists several other important data mining tasks in signed social media networks.
+An important aspect in the edge formation in signed social networks is the sign of triangles, which has its roots in structural balance theory from social psychology \cite{Cartwright1956StructuralBA}.
+A prevalence of balanced triangles---those with an odd number of positive labels---has been observed in real-life social networks \cite{LeskovecSigned}.
+Many methods for link and sign prediction try to capitalize on this, see for example the survey of Tang et~al. \yrcite{TangSurvey}.

-Another important application of signed graphs is clustering based on similarities between objects.
-Clustering is a standard approach for summarizing large datasets, having a surfeit of objectives and algorithms to solve these objectives.
-In the context of signed graphs, a popular approach is \emph{correlation clustering} \cite{bansal2004correlation}.
-Here the goal is to cluster a given signed graph such that positive inter-cluster edges plus negative intra-cluster edges are minimized.
-Correlation clustering has widespread applications in biology, social network analysis, document clustering and computer vision, see for example the survey of \citet{bonchi2022correlation}.
+For \emph{clustering} signed graphs, a widely popular approach is Correlation Clustering (CC) \cite{bansal2004correlation}.
+In CC the goal is to partition the vertices of a graph such that the number of positive inter-cluster edges and negative intra-cluster edges is minimized.
+CC has widespread applications ranging from biology to document clustering and computer vision \cite{bonchi2022correlation}.